-Coconut Flour Oatmeal Cookies are a perfect gluten-free cookie that everyone will be grabbing fast!
-Everyone will want a bite of these slightly crunchy cookies when you bring them out of the oven.
-There’s no need to even tell them that they are gluten free.
+Coconut Flour Oatmeal Cookies are a perfect gluten-free cookie that everyone will be grabbing as fast as you can make them.
+Thank goodness they only take 15 minutes to make!
+Everyone will want a bite of these slightly crunchy coconut flour cookies and there’s no need to even tell them that they are gluten-free.

 Making gluten-free recipes is a must for many families.
 Whether you have been diagnosed with celiac disease or simply find yourself suffering from gluten sensitivity, a change often needs to be made.
 My family notices a big difference by minimizing gluten.